corda/corda/docs/source/corda-network/governance-guidelines.md

 Mandatory Governance Event.

 #### 5.2.5 Other Mandatory Governance Events
-Restrictions on individual Participants to initiate Governance Events; in the event of disruptive behaviour.
+Restrictions on individual Participants or a group to initiate Governance Events; in the event of disruptive behaviour.

 Audit: the Board may request an audit of the activities and services provided by the Operator, no more frequently than every year, unless an emergency audit is authorised through a Mandatory Governance Event.